-Kisqali can work in combination with an aromatase inhibitor in postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.
+Kisqali can work in combination with an aromatase inhibitor in premenopausal, perimenopausal, and postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.

-Kisqali also can work in combination with tamoxifen or an aromatase inhibitor in premenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet.
+Kisqali also can work in combination with Faslodex (chemical name: fulvestrant) in postmenopausal women diagnosed with advanced-stage or metastatic, hormone-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy yet, or that has grown while be treated with a different hormonal therapy.

 Advanced-stage breast cancer is cancer that has come back (recurred) or spread beyond the breast to the chest wall below the breast.
 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast, such as the bones or liver.

-Both tamoxifen, a selective estrogen receptor modulator (SERM), and the aromatase inhibitors are types of hormonal therapy medicines used to treat hormone-receptor-positive breast cancer.
+Both Faslodex, an estrogen receptor downregulator (ERD), and the aromatase inhibitors are types of hormonal therapy medicines used to treat hormone-receptor-positive breast cancer.

 - Arimidex (chemical name: anastrozole)